 The ultimate secret to a cozy and peaceful home lies in the tiny but mighty argon gas molecule.
 It is a super insulator, providing exceptional protection from harsh outdoor elements and reducing unwanted noise.

-It’s unfortunate that not all windows have this extra component, but fear not, as argon gas can be injected between the glass panes of your window to create a fortress of tranquility.
+Unfortunately, not all windows have this extra component, but fear not, as argon gas can be injected between your window’s glass panes to create a tranquility fortress.

-So, if you crave a home that’s warm, peaceful, and insulated, consider upgrading your windows with the power of argon gas.
+So, if you crave a warm, peaceful, and insulated home, consider upgrading your windows with the power of argon gas.

 Each window is unique, but not all have an apron.
 This versatile trim is a component that sits inside the window frame, usually beneath the still or stool.